JunkyByte/jupyter-autopy/README.md

 - [ ] Add option to select file output path/name (instead of same name of notebook)
 - [ ] Add option to make the file clone on notebook save (instead of on button click)
+- [ ] Automatic autopep8 on file save